Since it's creation by Bjarne Stroustrup, C++ has undergone

 Defining a namespace is similar to defining a class.
 First goes

-the namespace keyword, followed by the identifier (the namespace
+keyword, followed by the identifier (the namespace

 name), followed by member declarations enclosed in braces.
 For example: